-- Off-campus organizations must obtain a permit from the Director of Residence of Life before engaging in any oncampus solicitation.
-Soliciting shall be limited to a designated area. - Recognized campus organizations must obtain a permit from the Director of Residence of Life before engaging in any on-campus solicitation.
-Solicitation shall be limited to a designated area. - The Director of Residence of Life must be petitioned for student exceptions to the above policies.
+- Off-campus organizations must obtain a permit from the Dean of Students before engaging in any on-campus solicitation.
+Soliciting shall be limited to a designated area. - The Dean of Students must be petitioned for student exceptions to the above policies.